DLR-RM/stable-baselines3/docs/guide/export.rst

 As of June 2021, ONNX format  `doesn't support <https://github.com/onnx/onnx/issues/3033>`_ exporting models that use the ``broadcast_tensors`` functionality of pytorch.
 So in order to export the trained stable-baseline3 models in the ONNX format, we need to first remove the layers that use broadcasting.
 This can be done by creating a class that removes the unsupported layers.

 The following examples are for ``MlpPolicy`` only, and are general examples.
-Note that you have to preprocess the observation the same way stable-baselines3 agent does (see ``common.preprocessing.preprocess_obs``)
+Note that you have to preprocess the observation the same way stable-baselines3 agent does (see ``common.preprocessing.preprocess_obs``).

 For PPO, assuming a shared feature extactor.